 https://mobilemusthave.com/products/12v-dc-powered-poe-injector-mobile-power-over-ethernet?_pos=1&_psq=poe-injector&_ss=e&_v=1.0

-You can also power the dome with any of our switches including the 5 port and 8 port switches available on our website.
-The downside is that you probably wouldn't be able to use the other ports on the switch since they would be sitting on the WAN side of your network not the LAN side.
+You can also power the dome with any of our unmanaged switches, including the 5 port and 8 port switches available on our website.
+The downside is that you wouldn't be able to use the other ports on the switch since they would be sitting on the WAN side of your network not the LAN side.

 https://mobilemusthave.com/products/5-port-gigabit-poe-network-switch-for-mobile-installations-dc12v-48v-input?_pos=1&_sid=8b929445b&_ss=r